Teamial/DevTrack/README.md

 ## **Contributor Expectations**

-We welcome contributions to improve DevTrack!
+I welcome contributions to improve DevTrack!
 Here's how you can help:

 - **Open an Issue First**: Before submitting a pull request, file an issue explaining the bug or feature.
 - **Test Your Changes**: Verify that your contributions don't break existing functionality.